 As the dust of litigants continues to settle, the state gave the building to a nonprofit corporation created by Onondaga County for one dollar.
 With about $2M in additional seed funds, the project became the Greater Syracuse Soundstage (GSS).
-Not exactly Kaufman Studios, but it remains a capital investment that is not forgotten, it is in local hands, and the pressure to get a return on that investment continues.
+Not exactly Kaufman Studios, but it remains a capital investment that is not forgotten, it is in local hands, and the pressure to return on that investment continues.
 With more local control, it is likely to be successful but slow.
-Will the forgetful citizen of the state follow-up on this public investment?
+Will the forgetful citizen of the state follow up on this public investment?
 Will the GSS succeed, create jobs, become an important new institution.
 Who wants to follow that one, if it is you leave a reply?

 When a Corporation Walks

 The $90 million used to build the factory for the Soraa LED lighting company resulted in them leaving the deal with no penalty even though its developer was implicated in the bid fixing, bribery, and wire fraud by the agent in charge of the project.
 Meanwhile, NYS added up to $15 million more, so NexGen Power Systems, a semiconductor company, would retrofit and lease the plant outside Syracuse.
 Lesson learned: in the new deal, NexGen will repay $2.5 million if the company failed to create ten jobs in 2018 – it did.
 Another $2.5 million will be due if it fails to employ 30 people by the end of 2019.
-Another $2 million will be due if it fails to have 58 employees in 2020.
+Another $2 million will be due if it failed to have 58 employees in 2020.
 Known as “clawbacks,” the company agrees to 290 jobs by 2024 measured in annual increments increases requiring $2M payments each of the next four years.
 As in the case of criminal prosecution, the practice of assuring accountability or the lack of it stands with those who hold the clocks and triggers of fact.
-Will these targets be met or penalties assigned?
+Will these targets are met, or penalties assigned?
 Who will follow that one if it is you leave a reply?

 When a Corporation Gets

 The Western part of NYS is economically depressed.
 Increased public spending demand falls on the shoulders of its local development agencies and the state.
 New York is the Empire State Development Corporation (ESD) and its ten regional economic development councils.
-The state’s human capital investment arm is the State University of New York (SUNY) and City University of New York (CUNY) system.
+The state’s human capital investment arm is the State University of New York (SUNY) and the City University of New York (CUNY) system.
 It also works with several community-based nonprofits partners who are asked to play a role or develop initiatives.
 The two examples above were obvious screw-ups that need follow-up.
 To sustain trust, the CEO of Empire State Development will point to the positives Howard Zemsky — Regeneron Pharmaceuticals, (3,000 jobs) for $31 million in grants and tax incentives.
 He will also tell you private-sector jobs continue to grow in NYS, and he’ll give EDC credit.
 Should we?
 If you want to follow that one, leave a reply.

 The ESD is a business.
 Of its $77M in annual operating budget (pdf) for 2020, just $9M is from NYS program-specific budget appropriations and some federal funding.
 The ESD runs on commercial receipts, its assets, fees, and bond financing.
 As the NYS Controller recently observed, it may be a small agency, but its reach and economic power are considerable.
-Corruption can occur honestly, through stupid eagerness aimed at capturing fast-moving capital.
+Corruption can occur honestly through stupid eagerness aimed at capturing fast-moving capital.
 If the Great Recession of 2008 or the ridiculous excess of Wells Fargo and others is not a signal to this, then the world is going blind.